jlperona-teaching/ecs154a-ssii18/syllabus/syllabus.rst

 This system penalizes you less the earlier you turn it in, versus a straight-linear drop-off.

     fraction of points = 1 - (hours late)^2/48^2

+This does not apply for Lab 4, since I cannot have an assignment due after the start of the final.
+Lab 4's due date is absolute.

 Quizzes
 ~~~~~~~